Penalty charge notices

 Civil parking enforcement is in operation throughout North Yorkshire.
 This means the local highway authority can enforce on-street parking restrictions, such as yellow lines and parking bays.
 These restrictions are enforced on our behalf by the former Harrogate and Scarborough Borough Councils.

-Parking fines may also be referred to as parking tickets or penalty charge notices.
+Parking fines may also be referred to as parking tickets or penalty charge notices (often abbreviated to PCN).

 Under the Traffic Management Act 2004 the vehicle's registered owner/keeper, not the driver, is liable for payment of the penalty charge.

 There are two levels of penalty charge notice.

 A higher level contravention incurs a charge of £70 (£35 if paid within 14 days).

 Examples include parking on yellow lines, parking in a disabled bay without displaying a valid disabled badge, or parking in a loading bay.

 A lower level contravention incurs a charge of £50 (£25 if paid within 14 days).